NHHSBotball/CBCJVM/README.markdown

-Current Stable Release: 10.3; Current Development Version: 10.4
+Current Stable Release: 10.7; Current Development Version: 11.2
 -----------

 First off, remember that by following these instructions you may brick your CBC and void your warranty.
 You have been warned.
 CBCv2 ONLY

-Ubuntu Guide (should be similar for other *nix operating systems):

-To build (assuming you already have a JDK installed):
-        sudo apt-get install git-core ant maven2
-        git clone git://github.com/catron/CBCJVM.git
-        cd CBCJVM
-        sh BuildEverything.sh

-Congrats!
-You should now have everything you need in `CBCJVM/installer/install`!!1!
-See corresponding Readme.txt file.

-To update, just run:
-        cd CBCJVM
-        git pull
-        sh BuildEverything.sh
-        ... and reinstall on cbc
+Install instructions can be found on the [wiki](https://github.com/CBCJVM/CBCJVM/wiki/Install-and-Setup)

-Documentation (generated upon build) is located at `CBCJVM/cbc/CBCJVM/docs/api` see the [wiki](http://wiki.github.com/catron/CBCJVM/) for more information
+Documentation (generated upon build) is located at `CBCJVM/cbc/CBCJVM/docs/api` see the [wiki](http://wiki.github.com/CBCJVM/CBCJVM/) for more information

 When compiling or running custom code, be sure to set `CBCJVM/cbc/CBCJVM/bin` as your classpath!